Weave Code

 Technical Risk

-• Locale Coverage: Risk of missing edge cases in locale parsing (e.g., private-use tags like sr-Latn-RS).
-Mitigation: Extend the package or wrap its methods in application-specific logic.
+• Locale Coverage Gaps: The package may not handle all edge cases (e.g., private-use tags like sr-Latn-RS or custom internal codes).
+Mitigation: Extend the package or wrap its methods in application-specific logic to handle niche cases.

 Key Questions

-1. Locale Scope: Will this be used for user preferences, system defaults, or both?
-If both, how will conflicts be resolved (e.g., user locale vs. API default)?
+1. Scope of Adoption: Will this be used for user preferences, system defaults, or both?
+How will conflicts be resolved (e.g., user locale vs. API default)?

-2. Fallback Strategy: How will invalid locales be handled (e.g., redirect to a default, log errors, or reject requests)?
+2. Fallback Strategy: How should invalid locales be handled (e.g., redirect to default, log errors, or reject requests)?

-3. Legacy Code: Are there existing locale strings in the codebase (e.g., hardcoded in views or config) that need migration to the new Locale type?
+3. Legacy Migration: Are there existing locale strings in the codebase (e.g., hardcoded in views or config) that need migration?

 4. Internationalization Depth: Beyond parsing, will this integrate with translation services (e.g., Laravel Translatable, Vue I18n) or number/date formatting?

-5. Custom Locales: Does the application use non-standard locale tags (e.g., internal codes like shop_en) that need mapping to BCP 47?
+5. Custom Locales: Does the application use non-standard locale tags that need mapping to BCP 47?

 Integration Approach